GoogleCloudPlatform/cloud-functions-gmail-nodejs/README.md

 steps show how to enable the Gmail API and download the client ID to your local machine.

-1. Enable the Gmail API using the [the GMail API page in the GCP Console][console_gmail].
+1. Enable the Gmail API using the [the Gmail API page in the GCP Console][console_gmail].
 1. Find the [GCP region][docs_regions] you want to deploy your function to.
     (In general, response time is quickest for the regions closest to you.)
 For the rest of this tutorial, replace `[YOUR_GCF_REGION]` with your selected